-Microgreens do not need rich soil, but rather a light and fine soil.
+Microgreens do not need rich soil, but rather light and fine soil.
 If you have some potting soil left over, no good for anything else, screen it so it is light to work with and grow some microgreens.
 You will harvest the plants before they take up any nutrients from the soil.
 Plus you really just need about one inch of soil to grow microgreens.

 Sunflowers and peas are the most common microgreens.
 But there are also microgreens mixtures with all kinds of greens that are good and easy to grow.

 Plant seeds as dense as you can in moist, loose soil.
-It is good to weight the seeds down for a few days.
+It is good to weigh the seeds down for a few days.
 If you grow in pots or trays, stack one on top of the other.
-This way the seeds are weighted down.
-After 3-4 days they will sprout and will need some light to grow.
-In 10 – 14 days they are ready to be harvested and enjoyed.
+This way the seeds are weighed down.
+After 3-4 days, they will sprout and will need some light to grow.
+In 10 – 14 days, they are ready to be harvested and enjoyed.

 For beginners, I would recommend starting with sunflower seeds.
 You can get the seeds in the bird feeder section in a local grocery store.
 Any regular raw sunflower seeds will do.
-Use a comen flower pot, maybe one where your last indoor plant died.
-Loose up the soil, place the seeds on top and water well.
-Then weight down the seeds with another pot for a few days.
+Use a flower pot, maybe one where your last indoor plant died.
+Loose up the soil, place the seeds on top, and water well.
+Then weigh down the seeds with another pot for a few days.
 You can leave the pot for this period in a dark place, away from sight.
 Uncover the seeds when they are well sprouted and starting to grow.
 For that place the pot in a sunny window and enjoy the microgreens.
 They will grow quickly, and look beautiful, and taste great.

 How to grow baby greens

 After one week the microgreens will look like this.

 The tray is ready to be harvested in 2 weeks as microgreens, but if left, can be used for a few weeks as baby greens.
 Eventually, all the greens are gone and can be planted again.
 This winter I had two trays going successively giving us fresh greens.